-Metro North to Make Additional Stops at Breakneck, Manitou Starting April 3
+Metro-North to Make Additional Stops at Breakneck Ridge and Manitou

-According to the new schedule, one train heading to the Breakneck trailhead stop from Grand Central will leave approximately every hour from 6:43 a.m. to 12:43 p.m.
-Six trains will make the return trip starting at 1:09 p.m., with the final train departing Breakneck at 7:17 p.m.
-These trains will also stop just south of Breakneck Ridge at the Manitou station, from which trailheads for Anthony's Nose and Bear Mountain—including the Appalachian Trail—are accessible.
-This timetable is in effect through July 10.
-Find the full schedule here.
+Trains leave Grand Central Terminal in midtown Manhattan for Breakneck Ridge once an hour on weekends, from 6:45 a.m. to 10:45 a.m.
+A train to Breakneck also leaves at 12:45 p.m.
+Six trains stopping at Breakneck Ridge make the return trip starting at 1:09 p.m., with the final train departing Breakneck at 7:17 p.m.
+These trains also stop at the Manitou station, from which trailheads for Anthony's Nose and Bear Mountain—including the Appalachian Trail—may be reached.

 “The new schedule will spread the crowds out onto more trains and enable more hikers to get to Breakneck more easily, thanks to several trains leaving Grand Central later in the morning and even in the afternoon,” said Trail Conference Senior Program Coordinator Hank Osborn.
 “The Metro North option to Breakneck will no longer be just for early risers.”